wix-incubator/wix-rest-docs/wix-stores/guides/Stores Schema for Wix Search.md

 # Stores Schema for Wix Search

-This article describes the Wix Stores fields you can [search and aggregate](https://dev.wix.com/docs/velo/api-reference/wix-search-v2/wix-site-search/search) on your site.
+This article describes the Wix Stores fields you can [search and aggregate](https://dev.wix.com/docs/rest/business-management/search/wix-site-search/search) on a site.

-To search or aggregate Wix Stores products on your site, set the search API `documentType` parameter to `STORES_PRODUCTS`.
+To search or aggregate Wix Stores products on a site, set the search API `documentType` parameter to `STORES_PRODUCTS`.

->**Note**
-> The Stores/Products fields supported by Wix Search are not identical to the fields in your site's [Stores/Products collection](../Wix%20Stores%20with%20Velo/Wix%20Stores%20Products%20Collection%20Fields.md).

 ### Fields